Jharkhand: Modern period

 King Ram Shah ruled Navratangarh from 1640 to 1663.
-He built Kapilnath Temple in 1643.
-He succeeded by his son Raghunath Shah.
-Thakur Ani Nath Shahdeo built Jagannath temple of Ranchi in 1691.
-The King Medini Ray, ruled from 1658 to 1674 in Palamau.
+He built the Kapilnath Temple in 1643.
+He was succeeded by his son Raghunath Shah.
+Thakur Ani Nath Shahdeo built the Jagannath temple of Ranchi in 1691.
+The King Medini Ray ruled from 1658 to 1674 in Palamu.
 His rule extended to areas in South Gaya and Hazaribagh.
 He attacked Navratangarh and defeated the Nagvanshi Maharaja of Chhotanagpur.
-The Chero rule in Palamu region lasted until the 19th century, until internal conflict between various factions weakened the Cheros and they were defeated by the East India Company.
-Later Palamu estate was sold by the British.
+Chero rule in the Palamu region lasted until the 19th century until internal conflict between various factions weakened the Cheros and they were defeated by the East India Company.
+Later Palamu estates were sold by the British.

-During 18th century, region under Kings of Chero dynasty, Nagvanshi dynasty, Ramgarh and Kharagdiha became parts of territories of East India Company.
-Ramgarh Raj along with estates of other chiefs in the regions was permanently settled as Zamindari estate.
+During the 18th century, regions under the Kings of the Chero dynasty, Nagvanshi dynasty, Ramgarh and Kharagdiha became parts of territories of East India Company.
+Ramgarh Raj along with estates of other chiefs in the regions were permanently settled as Zamindari estates.
 The Kharagdiha Rajas were settled as Rajas of Raj Dhanwar in 1809, and the Kharagdiha gadis were separately settled as zamindari estates.
 Some of the notable Kharagdiha Zamindari estates were Koderma, Gadi Palganj and Ledo Gadi.
-The Princely states in Chota Nagpur Plateau, came within the sphere of influence of the Maratha Empire, but they became tributary states of British East India Company as a result of the Anglo-Maratha Wars known as Chota Nagpur Tributary States.
+The princely states in the Chota Nagpur Plateau came within the sphere of influence of the Maratha Empire, but they became tributary states of British East India Company as a result of the Anglo-Maratha Wars and became known as Chota Nagpur Tributary States.

-The subjugation, colonization and tax imposition by the British East India Company resulted in spontaneous resistance from the local people.
-The first revolt against the British East India Company was the first Chuar revolt led by Jagannath Singh, zamindar of Ghatsila in 1766 and Dhal revolt led by Raja Jagannath Dhal, King of Dhalbhum in 1767.
-In 1769, again Raghunath Mahato revolted against the British East India Company (EIC).
+Subjugation, colonisation and imposition of taxes by the British East India Company resulted in spontaneous resistance from the local people.
+Chuar Rebellion, the first revolt against the British East India Company led by Jagannath Singh Patar in 1767 with the Bhumij tribals.
+The Bhumijes again revolted in 1769–71, led by their Sardar Ghatwals in Dhalbhum.
+In 1769, Raghunath Mahato also revolted against the British East India Company (EIC).

 In 1771, the revolt against the landlords and the British government was led by Tilka Majhi, a Paharia leader in Rajmahal Hills.
-Soon after in 1779, the Bhumij tribes again rose in arms against the British rule in Manbhum, called Chuar Rebellion.
+Soon after in 1779, the Bhumij tribes again rose in arms against the British rule in Manbhum, called the Chuar Rebellion.
 In 1807, the Oraons in Barway murdered their landlord from Srinagar.
-Munda tribe rose in revolt in 1811 and 1813.
+The Munda tribe rose in revolt in 1811 and 1813.
 Bakhtar Say and Mundal Singh, two landowners, fought against the British East India Company in 1812.

-The Hos in Singhbhum revolted in 1820 and Kol revolt in 1832.
-Also in 1832 Bhumijs again revolted against the British under the leadership of Ganga Narayan Singh, known as Bhumij Rebellion.
-During 19th century, large numbers of santals from Manbhum, Hazaribagh, Midnapore were settled by British in Damin-i-koh to cultivate the land and generate revenue.
-But Santal were revolt against tax imposition.
+The Hos in Singhbhum revolted in 1820 and a Kol revolt occurred in 1832.
+Also in 1832 the Bhumijs revolted again against the British, this time under the leadership of Ganga Narayan Singh, known as the Bhumij Rebellion.
+During the 19th century, large numbers of santals from Manbhum, Hazaribagh, Midnapore were settled by British in Damin-i-koh to cultivate the land and generate revenue.
+But the Santal revolted against tax imposition.